 Minerals, Supply Chain and National Defense

 Access to minerals is crucial for a more secure America.
-Minerals are among the most important components that make up the technologies protecting our nation.
+Minerals are the basic components that make up the technologies protecting our nation.

+According to a recent poll, 63 percent of voters support a modernized mine permitting process that would reduce the protracted delays impeding the Department of Defense’s access to U.S. mineral resource supply.
 To respond at a moment’s notice to threats from anywhere around the globe, we will need a steady supply chain of minerals to meet our defense needs.
-We need our leaders to create policies that enable the United States to be more self-reliant and less dependent on foreign minerals.
+As such, we need our leaders to create policies that will enable the United States to be more self-reliant and less dependent on minerals from other countries.

 The Department of Interior’s proposal to withdrawal 10 million acres of mineral rich land will hurt the U.S. economy and mineral resource security.